Phi Sigma Alpha: The Sigma 1928–1934

 Originally the name Kappa Delta Alpha was considered but it was quickly changed to Sigma Delta Alpha.
-By December 5, 1928, they established their Chapter House where they began celebrating their meetings.
+By December 5, 1928, they established their chapter house where they began holding meetings.

 For many years, Sigma Delta Alpha enjoyed a certain amount of notoriety not enjoyed by other student organizations at the university.
 Its membership included four of the most important student leadership positions at the university: the Yearbook editor, the senior class president, the Athletic Society president, and the ROTC Battalion Commander.
 Every activity sponsored by the school administration was consulted with the Sigma Delta Alpha chapter president at the university in Río Piedras.
-In 1929, the Beta Chapter at the Colegio de Mayagüez (University of Puerto Rico at Mayagüez) was established; thus the original chapter came to be known as Alpha.
+In 1929, the Beta chapter at the Colegio de Mayagüez (University of Puerto Rico at Mayagüez) was established; thus the original chapter came to be known as Alpha chapter.

-The union 1934 - 1939
+The union 1934–1939

 Phi Sigma Alpha had its first reorganization with the merger between the Alpha Boriquen Militant chapter of Phi Iota Alpha and Sigma Delta Alpha of the University of Puerto Rico in 1934.
-The Puerto Rican zone came to be when the Alpha Boriquen Militant Chapter was founded in San Juan, Puerto Rico, on March 4, 1934, by former members of Phi Iota Alpha.
+The Puerto Rican zone formed when the Alpha Boriquen Militant Chapter was founded in San Juan, Puerto Rico, on March 4, 1934, by former members of Phi Iota Alpha.

 Under the conditions stated above, a movement came about to unite Sigma Delta Alpha with the Alpha Boriquen Militant Chapter of Phi Iota Alpha.
 It was not an easy task since many of the Sigma Delta Alpha members did not want the change or to alter their history.
 But the decision was made and thus the Phi Sigma Alpha Zone of the Union Latino Americana came to be.
-A "Zone Directive" was created and a constitution was drafted, since there was no central body to control the fraternity.
+A Zone Directive was created and a constitution was drafted, since there was no central body to control the fraternity.

 By 1937, the ULA had several well-established and functional zones including: